drbean/edit/tsailin/2019APBR_english_proofing.md

 In the course of growth in contract manufacturing, contract manufacturers develop a strong desire to upgrade their businesses and catch more market value from the existing market (Hobday 1998).
-With the repositioning of their value propositions in the production network, contract manufacturers have to reconfigure their innovation practices when they are making changes to their business models (Matthyssens, Vandenbempt, and Weyns 2009; Kuo and
+But with the repositioning of their value propositions in the production network, contract manufacturers have to reconfigure their innovation practices when they are making changes to their business models (Matthyssens, Vandenbempt, and Weyns 2009; Kuo and